 Campaign against normal birth

-Contrary to midwives’ internationally agreed role – which includes (but isn’t limited to) the promotion of normal birth, the campaign against normal birth tries to discredit, condemn and rename it out of existence – and by association, midwives.
+Contrary to midwives’ internationally defined (ICM) scope of practice – which includes (but isn’t limited to) the promotion of normal birth, the campaign against normal birth tries to discredit, condemn and rename it out of existence – and by association, midwives.
 Hunt lauded the end of the normal birth campaign as a huge achievement for the Patient Safety lobby, making false and unjustified claims about its impact on neonatal outcomes.
 A lack of factual correctness, which Prof. Soo Downe counters with a summary of evidence and facts regarding normal birth.

 Sadly the post-truth era in which we now find ourselves means evidence doesn’t hold sway like emoting and making dramatic assertions.
 With political movements using all the resources they can to achieve their goals, including new technologies and social media (d’Ancona, 2017), indifference to truth has become the norm in politics, including the politics of birth and maternity.